 Green subsidies have been put in place in order to reduce the UK’s national carbon footprint.
 They are designed to encourage energy companies to move from carbon-based energy sources to renewable sources.

 The long term aim of these measures is to reduce carbon emissions by 80% from the levels that were reached in 1990.
-The government wants to achieve this decrease by 2050.
+The government wants to achieve this by 2050.

 This requires us to move away from sources like fossil fuels and towards renewable sources like solar and wind power.
+Some green energy suppliers already provide 100% renewable power.
+Subsidies help them, and help others get to that stage.

 To achieve this goal energy companies have had to spend a lot of money, they aim to make this money back by passing the costs onto you as a consumer.